jeremytammik/tbc/a/1979_dark_theme.md

 - UIThemeManager.CurrentTheme &ndash; Allows you to set /get the overall theme for the Revit session
 - UIThemeManager.FollowSystemColorTheme &ndash; Allows you to set /get if the overall theme follows operating system color theme
 - UIThemeManager.CurrentCanvasTheme &ndash; Allows you to set/get a canvas theme for the current Revit session (as opposed to the default theme)
-- ColorOption &ndash; Allows you to set/get the colors in the current canvas theme
+- ColorOption &ndash; Allows you to set/get the colours in the current canvas theme

 ####<a name="2.3"></a> Dark Theme Icons